RogueTensor/bitagent_subnet/README.md

 "description":"A function to restart a given pod, useful for deployment and testing.","name":"restart_pod"},...]
 ```

-In response your model should return the function call like this:\
+In response, your model should return the function call like this (with the parameter values pushed in):\
 `calculate_discount(discount_percentation=..., original_price=...)`

 The model is responsible for returning a function call like above with the right function name, the correct function argument names and values, being sure to set any required arguments appropriately.